-How To Keep Good Temp Workers Coming Back For More
+How To Keep Good Staffing Workers Coming Back For More

 During the holidays or summer season, a lot of business owners find themselves in need of extra staffing help on a temporary basis.

-But at times, it can seem like getting good temp help is a pipe dream.
+But at times, it can seem like getting good staffing help is a pipe dream.

 After all, most qualified workers probably seek and remain at full time positions with more stability, right?